Skip to main content

 Becker County, MinnesotaEutrophic

 On the scoring rubric Dart Lake grades a D: clarity at 3.0 ft and 61 µg/L of phosphorus keep it in the lower bracket for Becker County.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 Within the 93 graded lakes of Becker County, Dart Lake sits at rank 90, near the bottom of the county list.